A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-is the Jacobian of the Value function after the deflection produced by $\mathbf{\bar{f}}_{k+1}$, and the Hessian of the Value function remains unchanged.
-Indeed, this is possible since \gls{ddp} approximates the Value function to a \gls{lq} model.
-Note that a similar derivation is proposed by~\cite{giftthaler-iros18}.
+is the gradient of the value function after the deflection produced by $\mathbf{\bar{f}}_{k+1}$ (also described above as relinearization).
+Note that the Hessian of the value function remains unchanged as \gls{ddp} approximates the value function through a \gls{lq} model.
+Additionally, this modification affects the values of the Riccati equations,~\eref{eq:riccati_equations}, and expected improvement,~\eref{eq:costate_rate}, as they depend on the gradient of the value function.